New Zealand Cuisine | Food in New Zealand

 This is by no means an exhaustive list of all New Zealand desserts (don’t even get me started on crumbles, tarts, muffins, lamingtons and cheesecake) but it should give you a glimpse into our sweeter side.
 While visiting New Zealand, you might often hear the expression ‘sweet as!’ which is a way of cheerfully agreeing or complimenting someone or something.
 We reckon you just might adopt the phrase after your trip, especially with your bag laden with New Zealand chocolate and your belly full of New Zealand pavlova.

 The best food in New Zealand – a degustation!

 As you might have guessed from this article, we’re hugely passionate about the local cuisine and we want our guests to enjoy the very best food in New Zealand.
 We reckon it’s a big part of what makes our New Zealand Trails trips so special.
 Whether you’re eating out at local restaurants, enjoying a yummy picnic lunch or delicious homecooked meal, we want you to savour every bite and appreciate New Zealand cuisine at its best.
 Food and drink are never an afterthought for us and we’ve carefully planned our itineraries so that you get to enjoy unique Kiwi delicacies and fresh local delights along the way.

 We believe that great food is best enjoyed in good company, and we love sitting down to enjoy a meal with guests around a long table, sharing a bottle of wine and stories from the hiking trails.
 You’ll certainly have worked up an appetite after a day in New Zealand’s great outdoors, so don’t be afraid to tuck in and enjoy.
 We might even dust off a few of our favourite recipe cards along the way so you can recreate the magic when you get back home!

-For a taste of New Zealand and our incredible hiking trips, request your free print copy of our brochure here.
+For a taste of New Zealand and our incredible hiking trips, get your copy of our free brochure here.